-Refresh: Updates the log details on the screen so it displays the e-mail address configured in the Tools > Email
+Refresh: Updates the log details on the screen so it displays any recent configured in the Tools > Email Settings screen.

-Clear: Clears all of the log contents.
+Clears all of the log contents.

-Email Now: This option will send a copy of the router log to
+Email Now: This option will send a copy of the router log to the e-mail address